 As it happens, I decided to keep the 43DS Yacht for one season.
-Business was good, and she was such a beautiful sailing boat it seemed a shame not to encourage my family to enjoy sailing a little.
+Business was good, and she was such a beautiful sailing boat.
+It seemed a shame not to encourage my family to enjoy sailing a little.
 I decided to monitor the wet bilge to see if I could find out why it was always wet.
 It drove me nuts for weeks.
-Clearly, the hot water tank was not to blame (that would be far too easy).
+The hot water tank was not to blame (that would be far too easy).

 My excuse for not finding the fault more quickly was leaving the marina.
 It was impossible not to motor against a strong incoming tide until fifteen minutes after leaving the berth.
 One might motor for half an hour on a bad day until sufficient water was under the keel, allowing the engine to be extinguished.
-My point is the engine was always run, so it was difficult to isolate the problem.
-The strange thing, though, when the yacht was sat for extended periods, the bilge stayed bone dry.
+My point is the engine was always running, so it was difficult to isolate the problem.
+The strange thing was that when the yacht sat for extended periods, the bilge stayed bone dry.

 I decided to lift the yacht as a matter of good practice.
 We changed all the seacocks, deep-sea shaft seal and cutlass bearing.
 Disappointingly none of that made the slightest difference.
-When the engine was running every several minutes, we noticed a drop of water that appeared to be coming from under the engine and then run along to the bilge pump located forward of midships.
+When the engine ran every several minutes, we noticed a drop of water that appeared to be coming from under the engine and then ran along to the bilge pump located forward of midships.

 Time to dig deep

 On the Jeanneau 43Ds, a stainless steel silencer box fits like a cassette under the engine.
-This exhaust silencer is not visible without the removal of even more floor sections, and what a job that was!
-Not convinced it was leaking eventually we decided to remove it to examine the underside of the engine.
+This exhaust silencer is not visible without removing even more floor sections, and what a job that was!
+Not convinced it was leaking, eventually, we decided to remove it to examine the underside of the engine.
 It’s not an easy job to get it out, but finally, out she came.
 Absolutely nothing to see!

 Undeterred, we pressurised this sturdy-looking component only to find a pinhole in one of the stainless welds that gave up its secret.
 A fault from day one!
 We got it!!